festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Kinetic surface model can be included to account for the evolution of adsorbed hydrogen on a surface with the :class:`festim.SurfaceKinetics` class.
-Refer to the :ref:`theory` section for more details.
+The current class is supported for 1D simulations only.
+Refer to the :ref:`Kinetic surface model` theory section for more details.

 .. testcode:: BCs